neo-project/docs/docs/en-us/basic/consensus/consensus_protocol.md

     1. Receive and handle `ChangeView` inside if the message view number is greater than the node view number.

-    2. Receive and handle `PrepareRequest` and `PrepareResponse` inside if the message  view number is equal to the node view number, and the node is not in the process of changing view or has not sent `Commit` before.
+    2. Then receive and handle `PrepareRequest` and `PrepareResponse` inside if the message  view number is equal to the node view number, and the node is not in the process of changing view or has not sent `Commit` before.

-    3. Receive and handle `Commit` inside if the message view number is not greater than the node view number.
+    3. Then receive and handle `Commit` inside if the message view number is not greater than the node view number.

-7. On `Timeout` happens
+7. On receiving an `OnTimer`

+    1. Ignore if timer's height or view number is different from local context.

-    1. If the speaker timeout, the consensus node will broadcast `PrepareRequest` for the first timeout and `ChangeView` for subsequent timeouts.
+    2. If the speaker timeout, the consensus node will broadcast `PrepareRequest` for the first timeout.
+For subsequent timeouts, it will broadcast `RecoveryMessage` if `Commit` message has been sent, otherwise `ChangeView`.

-    2. If the delegate timeout, the consensus node will broadcast `ChangeView` directly.
+    3. If the delegate timeout, the consensus node will broadcast `RecoveryMessage` if `Commit` message has been sent, otherwise `ChangeView`.

-8. On receiving a `New Block`
+8. On receiving a `PersistCompleted`

-    resetting consensus process
+    Resetting consensus process

 9. On receiving a `New Transaction` for consensus